tihomirahristozova/model/index.md

-# Welcome to the ERP.net Data Model Reference Documentation
+# Welcome to the ERP.net Data Model Reference

-The data model is targeted towards advanced implementation consultants and developers.
+This documentation is targeted towards advanced implementation consultants and developers.

 ERP.net includes two data models: